 I’m a journalist from Sydney, Australia and I’m based in New York City.
-I’m a Senior Front Page Editor at HuffPost.
+I’m Deputy Opinion Editor at HuffPost.

 I am a Facilitator and Senior Fellowship Leader at The OpEd Project.
 The OpEd Project is a social venture founded to increase the range of voices and quality of ideas we hear in the world.
 Its goal is to increase the number of underrepresented voices contributing to key commentary forums—which feed all other media, and drive thought leadership across all industries.
 The OpEd Project envisions a world in which the best ideas, regardless of where or whom they come from, will have a chance to be heard and shape society and the world.
 Through The OpEd Project, I’ve taught at Yale, Columbia, Dartmouth, Cornell and Emory universities, and in cities across the U.S.

 I have a PhD in Arts and Media from the University of New South Wales and a BA in Sociology from Princeton University.
 My academic work focused on Hollywood romantic comedies; my doctoral thesis was about how the genre depicts gender, sex, and power.
 You can read it here, if you really want to.